Krissh-C/T490-macOS/README.md

 # Updates
 EFI for macOS Ventura is out.
 Built using latest stuff as of 11th December 2022

+# Issues
+For any issues, please open an issue or check if there's a solution already available in the issues section.
+Issues with solutions will be under closed issues.

 # macOS on ThinkPad T490
 This repository is made to help run macOS on a ThinkPad T490.